-MHT CET 2018: Result to be announced tomorrow at dtemaharashtra.gov.in
+MHT CET 2018: Result announced, check toppers and other other details

-MHTCET Result 2018: The Directorate of Technical Education, Maharashtra will release the result for Maharashtra Common Entrance Test (MHT CET) 2018 examination tomorrow, on June 2, 2018.
+MHTCET Result 2018: The Directorate of Technical Education, Maharashtra has released the result for Maharashtra Common Entrance Test (MHT CET) 2018 examination today, on June 2, 2018.
 All those candidates who had appeared for the same can check their result through the official website i.e. dtemaharashtra.gov.in.
 Result will be available only in online mode.
 No results will be sent through offline mode or via post or any other mean.To download the result of MHT CET 2018, candidates will have to log in with their application number and date of birth.
 The MHT CET exam was conducted on May 10, 2018.

 The exam is conducted once a year, with examination pattern varying slightly according to the course in which a candidate is seeking admission.
 Till now, it was entirely based on class 12 syllabus of HSC Board (Maharashtra).
 But this year students also had to study Class 11 syllabus as well.
 The questions based on physics, chemistry and mathematics were slightly trickier and more application based.
 On the other hand, questions of biology were at par with NEET examination.